 When entering a business, most customers want to see an employee make a genuine effort to acknowledge and assist them.
-As a customer in a hurry, they might be just looking for one specific item and may need the assistance of the employee.
+A customer in a hurry might be just looking for one specific item and may need the assistance of the employee.
 However, if they are ignored, they will most probably move on to another store.
 With so many online and physical retail options available now, if that first store doesn’t satisfy their needs, there is always another one that will.
 That store may very well have sold the product or service they were looking for.
 However, poor customer service will cost you the sale.

 A personal touch is the best way to let your prospects know that they are a priority.
-Great interactions begin with knowing your customers wants and needs.
+Great interactions begin with knowing your customer’s wants and needs.
 Customers love personalisation.
-Get to know your customers, remember their names and previous conversations.
+Get to know your customers, and remember their names and previous conversations.
 If needed, make a note of what was discussed previously so you can refer to it the next time you meet.